shovon/node-speke/README.md

 var bob = SPEKE.getSPEKE('modp5');

 // Initialize the generator, based on the password, as well as create the
-// private and private keys.
+// public and private keys.
 alice.generateKeys(password);
 bob.generateKeys(password);